Quantum synchronization of qubits via dynamical Casimir effect: Introduction

-Here, we assume a realistic construction of the quantum system, where superconducting qubits are coupled to the same coplanar waveguide resonator.
-One end of the resonator is terminated by SQUID.
+Here, we assume a realistic construction of a quantum system, where two superconducting qubits are coupled to the shared coplanar waveguide resonator, that is terminated at one end by a SQUID.
 By modulating the external flux threaded through the SQUID, the boundary condition of the resonator changes, and then DCE photons are generated in the resonator~\cite{PhysRevLett.103.147003, dce_microwave_circuits}.
-However, as the number of photons created in the resonator increases, the computational task becomes more challenging.
-Thus, we turn off the oscillation of the boundary condition after a set amount of time.
-By theoretically analyzing the system dynamics, we obtain the sufficient conditions for achieving in-phase synchronization, which implies that synchronization can be achieved by photon generation.
-Our main findings center on the demonstration of qubit synchronization in scenarios where the initial state of one qubit diverges from the other, and where each qubit interacts with the resonator through distinct coupling strengths.
-Notably, our study suggests that photons attributed to the DCE in the coplanar waveguide resonator have an impact on the qubit dynamics as well as the cavity dynamics.
-Moreover, we reveal a notable characteristic that ought to be unique to the DCE: The differences in initial states and coupling strengths affect synchronization independently, without any overlap between these factors.
+However, as the computational task becomes more challenging with the increasing number of generated photons in the resonator, we turn off the oscillation of the boundary condition after a set period.
+The theoretical analyses of the system dynamics reveal sufficient conditions for achieving in-phase synchronization under resonance conditions, indicating the possibility of inducing synchronization via photon generation.
+Our main findings center on the demonstration of qubit synchronization in scenarios where one qubit exhibits a divergent initial state from the other, where each qubit interacts with a resonator through distinct coupling strengths, and where one of the qubit transition frequencies is detuned.
+Remarkably, we reveal a characteristic that is unique to DCE-induced qubit synchronization: the differences in the initial states and the coupling strengths independently affect qubit synchronization, without any overlap between these factors.